 When I started peregrinating the peninsula of Japan, I decided to be an expert in nanoscience and nanotechnology.
 I became fortunate to be under a very notable professor in the field, being mentored by Prof. Tetsu Yonezawa.
-When I started my education in Japan, Professor Tetsu Yonezawa have this colossal influence in Southeast Asian countries like Taiwan, China, Japan, and especially Thailand.
+When I started my education in Japan, Professor Tetsu Yonezawa have this colossal influence in Southeast Asian countries, Taiwan, China, and Japan.
 There were lots of opportunities that Nonalabs had encountered.
 There was a time that the team was selected for a pitching contest for the Hult Prize Award for our idea on a composite rechargeable battery and solar cells for renewable energy.
 Lamentably, we did not win the award but on the other hand, we are still hopeful to continue that here in the Philippines.

 Japan changed everything in me.
 I have got my Ph.D. degree in Materials Science and Engineering, been married to my wife Dr. Lyn, and became a father to my wonderful daughter Anya.
 That was 2017 where it felt like I am the happiest man in the entire world for the blessings that I have conquered.
 In the year 2018, I focus my obligation as a father and husband to my family.
 I spent half of the year baby setting while my wife was finishing her Ph.D. years.
 Later that year, we went home from Japan.
 It was at this moment that I need to make a hard decision.
 I decided to resign from my tenured Profession and forget about my promotion.
 I have relocated here to NCR together with my wife and daughter, building the foundation of my family.